The Complete Guide to Choosing Baseball Bases for Your Field

 • Runner uses orange base, fielder uses white

-• Reduces collisions between the runner and the first baseman
+• Reduces collisions between runner and first baseman

 • Recreational softball